 - First, from 2023 to 2025 the division will award \$350 million from the ARPA State and Local Fiscal Recovery Fund as well as approximately \$60 million in state funds through the GREAT grant program to connect an estimated 210,000 locations.
 These funds will be awarded and contracted by the end of calendar year 2023 and GREAT-funded projects have a two-year construction period.
 During this time RDOF recipients will continue to work to connect an estimated 128,000 locations.
 The GREAT grant and other infrastructure programs have processes designed to eliminate the possibilities of state awards in locations already funded through RDOF and other federal programs.
 This information is mapped on the division's applicant planning tool map and excluded from eligibility for future grant funding. - Second, from 2023-2026 the division will invest approximately \$490 million from the ARPA Capital Projects Fund and SLFRF through the Completing Access to Broadband and Stop-Gap Solutions programs.
 North Carolina dedicated the entirety of its Capital Projects Fund allocation to broadband infrastructure programs.
 The division will also launch its \$100 million Broadband Pole Replacement program.
 The state plans to connect as many as 200,000 unserved locations.
 Line extension and other strategies will connect unserved or underserved locations that may fall out of an area receiving funding.
-This funding may also be used to connect homes with aging adults or students that may not receive a fiber to the home service for 3-4 years. - Finally, from 2024-2029, the division will use BEAD funding to connect the high-cost areas, remaining unserved and underserved locations, community anchor institutions without fiber access, and with any remaining funds, affordability and digital equity programs.
+This funding may also be used to connect homes with aging adults or students that may not receive a fiber to the home service for 3-4 years. - Finally, from 2024-2029, the division will use BEAD funding to connect the high-cost areas, remaining unserved and underserved locations, community anchor institutions without broadband access of at least one gigabit per second symmetrical bandwidth, and with any remaining funds, affordability and digital equity programs.
+The division will create an inventory of community anchor institutions and their broadband connectivity status to inform BEAD implementation, independent of the FCC mapping.